-Please do not travel if you are feeling unwell or are showing any symptoms of Coronavirus, including a new continuous cough or high temperature.
+Please do not travel if you are self-isolating, feeling unwell or are showing any symptoms of Coronavirus, including a new continuous cough or high temperature or loss of taste and smell.
 For more information and advice on symptoms of the virus, please visit gov.uk/coronavirus

-Many of our travel operators and partners are operating a reduced service and are making every effort to keep you safe if you must travel.
-Transport Nottingham will try to keep you updated on any service changes as a result of the Coronavirus via our website and social media, but please check with your individual operators below before you travel for the latest news.
+Transport Nottingham will try to keep you updated on any service changes as a result of the Coronavirus, but please check with your individual travel operators before you travel for the latest news and updates.